 Skip to main content

-Hashing vs Encryption Learn the Difference
+Hashing vs Encryption vs Encoding: Let's Learn the Differences

 In today’s digital world, protecting data is more important than ever.
 Over 90% of websites rely on hashing, not encryption, to store passwords securely.
 But what’s the difference between hashing, encryption, and encoding?
 Let’s break down these concepts in simple terms, and explore where and why they are used.